Hurricane Ignacio (2003): Preparations

 Coinciding with the issuance of the first advisory on Ignacio, the government of Mexico issued a tropical storm watch from Santa Fe to La Paz, with the watch upgraded to a warning nine hours later.
 The warning was extended on both coasts from Bahia Magdalena to San Evaristo the next day.
 About 48 hours before Ignacio made landfall, a hurricane warning was issued from Santa Fe to La Paz, and 21 hours later extended to Bahia Magdalena and San Evaristo.
-The government of Mexico also issued a tropical storm warning for the mainland from Atlana to Topolobampo in the state of Sinaloa.
+The government of Mexico also issued a tropical storm warning for the mainland from Altata to Topolobampo in the state of Sinaloa.

 The Civil Protection agency for the state of Baja California Sur ordered for the evacuation for 10,000 residents in flood-prone areas near La Paz.
 Officials also moved 700 people in areas near rivers to shelters in Los Cabos.
 32 emergency shelters were set up in and around La Paz.
 Residents near the coast placed sandbags to protect their houses from potential flooding, and also stocked up on hurricane supplies.
 Police authorities were stationed in areas around Los Cabos to guard against price gouging.
 Officials closed many schools and businesses throughout the area, and also shut down the area's primary airport in La Paz.
 About 500 people in Sinaloa were evacuated, as well.